Problems In Your Marriage

 Taking A Step Back

-Might he have been fearful or angry?
+Might they have been fearful or angry?

-Did he feel powerless or alone?
+Did they feel powerless or alone?

 You Don’t Have To Be A Saint

-I’m not suggesting you do this for his sake.
+I’m not suggesting you do this for their sake.
 I’m suggesting you do this for YOU.
 Anger and resentment feel terrible.
 We are the ones that feel these emotions, not them.
 So we suffer when we feel this way.

 What About A Conversation?

-You can always choose to talk to your husband about his actions that anger you.
+You can always choose to talk to your partner about the actions that anger you.
 It is always good to be honest in a relationship.
 You need to have that conversation from a place of calm.
 By seeking to understand what they are going through before you even talk to them, it will be much easier to stay calm yourself and approach the conversation from love versus blame.